OngMinXian/NUSPlanner/README.md

 2. As a student, I want to be ***more conscious of my physical and emotional health*** so that I can improve my wellbeing :leaves:
   - Conditions
-    - [x] Provide a range of stress levels (eg. very stressed, stressed etc.) for users' to select their stress level for the day
+    - [x] Provide a range of stress levels (eg. very stressed, stressed etc.) for users to select their stress level for the day
     - [x] Provide a range of acitivities (eg. studying, exercising) that users can associate with their stress level for the day
     - [x] Create a sleep tracking system where users can indicate their sleep quality and the number of hours that they have rested for the day